- Blog

 The impact of awareness extends beyond individual diagnoses.
 Awareness leads to increased funding, and funding is the lifeblood of research.
 Without adequate research, we remain stagnant in our fight against LGSOC.
 With it, we move forward, developing new treatments, improving diagnostic tools, and potentially discovering a cure.

 The urgency of our mission becomes even clearer when we consider the recurrence rates of LGSOC.
-The Harris Poll study shows that 4 out of 5 people (80%) treated for LGSOC will have their cancer come back.
+Studies show that over 80% of people treated for advanced-stage LGSOC will have their cancer return.
 This high recurrence rate highlights the critical need for more effective treatments and ongoing research.

 Consider these facts:

-- Increased awareness can lead to more clinical trials, giving patients access to cutting-edge treatments.
-(Read more about the benefits of ovarian cancer clinical trials.)
+- Increased awareness can lead to more clinical trials, giving patients access to cutting-edge treatments

 September 9 is our opportunity to change these statistics and bring LGSOC out of the shadows and into the spotlight where it belongs.